tarsa129/mkdd-text-maker/README.md

 The text will always be 32 pixels tall, unless the vertical scaling is changed.
 You have the option to save as a .png or a .bti

+# Running the program
+mkdd text maker -> bin -> Debug -> mkdd text maker.exe.
+The next release will have an .exe without the source code.

 # Supported Characters
 All standard English characters <br/>
 Forward / back accents on all vowels + umlauts on all voelws. <br/>